abrar2030/Flowlet/.github/readme/README.md

 - `documentation.yml`: Manages the build and deployment of project documentation.
 - `kubernetes-ci.yml`: Ensures the quality and validity of Kubernetes and Helm configurations.
 - `node-ci.yml`: Performs CI checks for general Node.js projects within the repository.
-- `nodejs-frontend-ci-cd.yml`: Handles CI/CD for the Node.js-based frontend components.
+- `nodejs-web-frontend-ci-cd.yml`: Handles CI/CD for the Node.js-based web-frontend components.
 - `python-backend-ci-cd.yml`: Manages CI/CD for the Python-based backend components.
 - `python-ci.yml`: Performs CI checks for general Python projects within the repository.
 - `scripts-ci.yml`: Validates and lints operational scripts.